Raymond of Capua

 Raymond of Capua was born 1330 at Capua as Raymond delle Vigne.
 He studied at the University of Bologna, entered the Dominican Order, and received the priesthood.

-Held assorted offices in various Dominican friaries including, 1367, prior of the Santa Maria sopra Minerva in Rome, lector in Firenze, and (1374) Siena.
+Held assorted offices in various dominican friaries including, 1367, prior of the Santa Maria sopra Minerva in Rome, lector in Florence, and (1374) Siena.

 Spiritual director of, close advisor to, and extensive correspondent with Saint Catherine of Siena.

-Added his voice to the plea for Pope Gregory XI to return from Avignon to Rome.
+Added his voice to the plea for pope Gregory XI to return to Rome from Avignon.
 Worked with plague victims in Siena, and caught the disease himself.

 He wrote biographies of Catherine of Siena (1347-29.4.1380) and Agnes of Montepulciano, O.P.
 (1268-20.4.1317).

-He died on 5 October 1399 in Nürnberg, while he was promoting the reform of the Order.
-His body was later transferred to Napoli.
-On the fifth centenary of his death, Raymond was beatified by Pope Leo XIII on 15,05.1899.
+He died 1399 in Nuremberg, while he was promoting the reform of the Order.
+His body was later transferred to Naples.
+On the fifth centenary of his death, Raymond was beatified 1899 by pope Leo XIII.

 In 1996 was the celebration of the 6th centenary of the Dominican’s Studium Generale in Zadar, Croatia, and the 40th year of the faculty of literature (1956).
 On the stamp the seal of the Dominic’s priory in Zadar (Jadra).